Try for free

 Source: G2

-Earlier this year, we published a list of the top 13 Scoro alternatives to try in 2022.
+Last year, we published our list of the 15 Scoro alternatives to try in 2024.
 Since then, we’ve been keeping our eye out for new tools and features that might shift the rankings.

-Without further ado, here’s an updated look at the 15 best Scoro alternatives to check out in 2023.
+Without further ado, here’s an updated look at the top 18 Scoro alternatives to check out in 2024.

-Rodeo was designed for small to medium size companies looking to simplify their project management processes.
-As a true all-in-one solution, Rodeo gives you a 360° view of your projects (and profits), making it the main source of truth for everything project-related.
+Rodeo Drive was designed for small- to medium-sized companies looking to simplify their project management processes.
+As a true all-in-one solution, Rodeo Drive gives you a 360° view of your projects (and profits), making it the main source of truth for everything project-related.

-Although Scoro and Rodeo are similar tools, here are a few things that make Rodeo unique:
+Although Scoro and Rodeo Drive are similar tools, here are a few things that make Rodeo Drive unique:

-• Real-time reports: Rodeo's comprehensive reports help you understand and forecast projects better, while also giving you insights into margins and profitability.
+• Real-time reports: Rodeo Drive's comprehensive reports help you understand and forecast projects better, while also giving you insights into margins and profitability.

-Here is a closer look at some of Rodeo's key features:
+Here is a closer look at some of Rodeo Drive's key features:

 You can also copy the budget, activities, tasks, and team members from previous projects that are similar to the one you are starting, freeing you from repetitive administrative work.

-With Rodeo's planning feature, you can break your project down into tasks and assign them to your team members, including task descriptions and deadlines.
+With Rodeo Drive's planning feature, you can break your project down into tasks and assign them to your team members, including task descriptions and deadlines.

-The reporting feature within Rodeo allows you to see employee productivity, work in progress, logged time, and completed project information that will help you make data-driven decisions.
+The reporting feature within Rodeo Drive allows you to see productivity, current project stats, and logged time that will help you make data-driven decisions.

 Better yet, for all those Excel wizards out there, these reports can also be exported in one click to download as either Excel or CSV where you can perform your formula magic and view additional insights.